NICKIEFRAUSTO/ORM-Ecommerce-back-end/README.md

 #

 An example of Object Relational Mapping.
-This is a back-end for an e-commerce site with a working Express.js API that uses the Javascript ORM Sequelize, to interact with a MySQl database using Node.js.
+This application is a back-end for an e-commerce site with a working Express.js API that uses the Javascript ORM Sequelize, to interact with a MySQl database using Node.js.

 #